mstan19/cozia/README.md

 OR follow the above Heroku or AWS deployed application link.

 Also, create an .env in the server folder.
-This file will contain the JWS secret (AKA JWT_SECRET), stripe secret key (AKA STRIPE_SECRET_KEY), and client url (AKA CLIENT_URL).
-You will need to create stripe secrete key and jws secret.
+This file will contain the JWS secret (AKA JWT_SECRET), stripe secret key (AKA STRIPE_SECRET_KEY), client url (AKA CLIENT_URL), and collection id (AKA curated_id).
+You will need to create stripe secrete key, jws secret, and collection id from unsplash.

 To run it on localhost, run the seeds and run the app commands in the root directory `npm run seed && npm run develop`.